FEUP-LDTS-2023/project-l12gr03/docs/REPORT.md

 And the Mutation Tests are this ones
 ![img.png](img.png)

+**Pitest Note:** The pitest report could not be generated through the './gradlew pitest' command, only being created through the 'pitest' section on the 'buil.gradle' file.

 This project was developed by Amanda Tartarotti (202211647@up.pt) Gonçalo Sousa (202207320@up.pt) and Pedro Oliveira (up202206498@up.pt) for LDTS 2023⁄24.